thegoldenhack/website-2023/README.md

 Kyle's New Favourite Dad Joke:
 	I recently bought a new thesaurus.
 Not only is it terrible, it's terrible.

+Vipneet's New Dad Joke:
+    Why are elevator jokes so classic and good?
+They work on many levels.

 ## Challenge Question
 <details>
   <summary>What programming language does the James Webb Space Telescope use?</summary>